 For instance, a study by Zeni et al. revealed that participants consumed more energy when using a treadmill than when using a skiing simulator, rowing ergometer, or stair stepper.
 Therefore, if you are trying to burn calories, a treadmill makes for one of the best exercise machines for weight loss.

 Stick around too because we've answered some of the most commonly asked questions about treadmills to help you come to an informed decision on which machine is best for you.
-Before that, here's our top picks...
+Before that, here are our top picks...

 Best treadmill under 500